asteris-llc/converge/docs_source/content/params-and-templates.md

 ### Params

+Use of any of these functions will create edges in the graph pointing from your resource to the named parameter.

 - **param** refers to a parameter as a single stringified value.
-Use of this function will create an edge in the graph pointing from your resource to the named parameter.

 - **paramList** refers to a parameter as a list of values.
 Use this in combination with `range` to loop over values, as in `samples/paramList.hcl` in the Converge source.

-Use of this function will create an edge in the graph pointing from your resource to the named parameter.
+- **paramMap** refers to a parameter as a map of values.
+Use this in combination with `range` to loop over values, as in `samples/paramMap.hcl` in the Converge source.

 ### Platform

 - **platform** TODO

 - **env** retrieves an item (named by the first argument) from an environment variable

 ### Utility

 - **split** splits a string (second argument) at the instances of another string (first argument)